-5. A GoFundMe Account Was Created To Help Cordero & Kloots’ New Home Become Handicap Accessible
+5. A GoFundMe Account Was Created to Help Cordero & Kloots’ New Home Become Handicap Accessible

 On April 17, Kloots announced that Cordero would need his leg amputated.
 She said, “We got some difficult news yesterday,” describing how doctors were treating Cordero with blood thinners to help ease the clotting in Cordero’s right leg, but that the blood thinners were now causing issues with his blood pressure, which could lead to internal bleeding in his intestines.

-The couple recently bought a home together after relocating from New York to Los Angeles, and after Cordero’s right leg was amputated, a GoFundMe account was established to help make their home handicap accessible.
+The couple recently bought a home together after relocating from New York to Los Angeles, and after Cordero’s right leg was amputated, a GoFundMe account (since deleted) was established to help make their home handicap accessible.
 Kloots was blown away by the generosity of her friends.